ahanba/hiatus/README.markdown

 # hiatus
-**hiatus** is a localization QA tool.
-Reads various bilingual file formats, runs checks and reports errors detected.
+**hiatus** is a localization QA tool that supports various bilingual file formats, performs automated checks, and reports detected errors.
-For more details, please see
+For more details, see
 Slide: [http://www.slideshare.net/ahanba/how-to-use-hiatus](http://www.slideshare.net/ahanba/how-to-use-hiatus)
 Demo: [http://youtu.be/6yaiI0OS-3c](http://youtu.be/6yaiI0OS-3c)

-### Check Items
+## Detectable errors
 + **Glossary**
-   When a glossary source term found in a source segment, checks if corresponding glossary target term exists in a target segment.
-RegExp supported.
+   When a glossary source term is found in a source segment, the tool checks if the corresponding glossary target term exists in the target segment.
+Supports RegExp for flexible matching.

-+ **Search Source or Target Text** (Defined as **monolingual**)
++ **Search Source or Target Segment** (Defined as **monolingual**)
-   Loads expressions from the list, and report errors if the expressions found in a segment.
-You can choose which segment to search (source or target).
-RegExp supported.
+   Searches source or target segments exclusively and reports errors if specified text is found.
+Supports RegExp for advanced matching.

 + **Inconsistency**
-   Checks inconsistencies in two ways - Source to Target & Target to Source
+   Checks for inconsistencies bidirectionally: Source-to-Target and Target-to-Source.

 + **Numbers**
-   Detects numbers in source but NOT in target.
+   Detects numbers present in the source but missing in the target.

 + **TTX, XLZ, SDLXLIFF Tag Check**
-   Detects missing or added internal tags.
+   Detects missing or extra internal tags.

 + **Length**
-   Length of source and target segments are different more/less than +/- 50%
+   Flags source and target segments when their lengths differ by more than ±50%.

 + **Skipped Translation**
-   Reports errors if a target segment is blank.
+   Reports errors for blank target segments.

 + **Identical Translation**
-   Reports errors if source and target segments are same
+   Reports errors when the source and target segments are identical.

 + **Alphanumeric Strings in Target but NOT in Source** (Defined as **unsourced**)
-   Effective only when **target** is non-Alphabet language (i.e. Japanese, Chinese, Korean...).
+   Effective only when the **target** language is non-alphabetic (e.g., Japanese, Chinese, Korean).

 + **Alphanumeric Strings in Source but NOT in Target** (Defined as **unsourced_rev**)
-   Effective only when **source** is non-Alphabet language (i.e. Japanese, Chinese, Korean...).
+   Effective only when the **source** language is non-alphabetic (e.g., Japanese, Chinese, Korean).

 + **Software**
-   Checks if 1) Hotkeys (i.e. &A, _A), 2) Missing/Added variables (i.e. %s, %d), and 3) '...' at the end (i.e. Save As...) are consistent between source and target segments.
+   Checks for consistency between source and target segments for: 1) Hotkeys (e.g., &A, _A), 2) Missing/Added variables (e.g., %s, %d), and 3) '...' at the end (e.g., Save As...).

 + **Spell**
    Spell check using [GNU Aspell](http://aspell.net/) library.
+   **Note**: Spell check is no longer available.

-### Supported Bilingual File Formats
+## Supported Bilingual File Formats
 + XLZ (Idiom)
 + TTX
 + TMX
++ CSV (You can specify the columns to check)
 + TXT (tab-separated file)
-+ CSV (LocStudio dump by CSVDump add-in)
 + XLS/XLSX (By default, read as column A = Source, column B = Target, column C = Comment)
 + RTF/DOC/DOCX (Trados format bilingual)
 + TBX
 + SDLXLIFF

-### Features
+## Features
-+ hiatus can automatically convert dictionary form into possible active forms for English (Optional).
++ hiatus can automatically convert dictionary forms into possible active forms for English (optional).
   Example: Converts **write** into RegExp **(?:write|writes|writing|wrote|written)**.
-+ Auto-detect encoding with [chardet2](https://github.com/janx/chardet2) library to prevent garbled character issues.
++ Automatically detects encoding using the [chardet2](https://github.com/janx/chardet2) library to prevent garbled character issues.
-+ Simple output report (XLS).
-Easy to filter.
++ Simple output report (XLS) that is easy to filter.
-+ Can suppress known false errors by specifying Ignore List.
-+ Source code is published here.
-You can modify as you like if you want.

-### Precautions
+## Precautions
-+ Do **NOT** copy anything while hiatus is running.
-  hiatus uses clipboard while reading XLSX/DOC files (including reading XLS Ignore list).
++ Do **NOT** copy anything while hiatus is running. hiatus uses the clipboard when reading XLSX/DOC files (including reading the XLS Ignore list).
-  When you use these functions, leave clipboard during execution.
-Do not perform any copy operations.
+  During execution, avoid any copy operations."
-+ Ignore list does not work correctly in some cases (See "About Ignore List" for details)
++ The Ignore List may not work correctly in some cases.
+(See 'About Ignore List' for details.)

-### Environment
+## Environment
-Ruby 1.9.2, 1.9.3 or 2.0.0
-Windows XP, Windows 7
-*hiatus is tested only in JA and EN environment.
-However, it might work correctly on other languages as chardet2 library is implemented to support various encodings.
+Ruby 1.9.2 and higher
+Windows only (Mac not supported)

-### Installation
+## Installation
-1. Install [Ruby](http://rubyinstaller.org/) 2.0.0.
-Check on **tk** option on installation
+1. Install [Ruby](http://rubyinstaller.org/).
+Check on **tk** option in the installation.
-2. Install GNU Aspell ([Mac](http://aspell.net/), [Win](http://aspell.net/win32/)) and dictionaries you need.
+2. Install GNU Aspell ([Mac](http://aspell.net/), [Win](http://aspell.net/win32/)) and dictionaries you use.
 3. Add 'C:\Program Files (x86)\Aspell\bin' to your environmental variable PATH.
 4. On 'C:\Program Files (x86)\Aspell\bin', copy **aspell-15.dll** and save it as **aspell.dll**.
 Also save **pspell-15.dll** as **pspell.dll**.
-5. Start command prompt and run following commands
-     gem install **nokogiri**
+5. Open the command prompt and run the following commands: gem install **nokogiri**
      gem install **zip**
      gem install **ffi**
      gem install **ffi-aspell**
      gem install **chardet2**

-### How to use hiatus?
+## How to use hiatus?
-Fill in necessary fields on **config.yaml**, and run **hiatus.rb**.
-Then error report will be generated.
+Fill out the necessary fields in config.yaml, then run hiatus.rb.
+An error report will be generated.

-####About config.yaml
+#### About config.yaml

      required:
        bilingual: Folder path of the target bilingual files (including subfolders)